-Clause 17.10 substituted per PR593814.
+Clause 17.10 varied by PR606342.

-- (a) Schedule E to the Miscellaneous Award 2010 sets out minimum wage rates and conditions for employees undertaking traineeships. - (b) This award incorporates the terms of Schedule E to the Miscellaneous Award 2010 as at 1 July 2017.
+(a) Schedule E to the Miscellaneous Award 2010 sets out minimum wage rates and conditions for employees undertaking traineeships.

+(b) This award incorporates the terms of Schedule E to the Miscellaneous Award 2010 as at 1 July 2018.
 Provided that any reference to "this award" in Schedule E to the Miscellaneous Award 2010 is to be read as referring to the Aged Care Award 2010 and not the Miscellaneous Award 2010.